 How to Help a Hoarder

 Fortunately, there is help for people who are struggling with this condition.
-If you feel your friend or loved one might have hoarding disorder, considering the following options:
+If you feel your friend or loved one might have hoarding disorder, consider the following options:

-- Common characteristics in hoarding patients are disorganization, an inability to complete tasks, and perfectionism.
+• Common characteristics of hoarding patients are disorganization, an inability to complete tasks, and perfectionism.
 It will be difficult for them to follow through with looking into counseling so being the person to help them through the process can be very beneficial.
 Offer to find them a counselor or help them discover resources that are available in their community.